hvpham-yorku/project-group_14/doc/sprint0/done.md

 All team members have reviewed and agreed upon this Definition of Done, ensuring alignment on quality and completeness standards for each feature and user story in YapBot.

-## Application to All User Stories

-Every user story for YapBot must meet both the standard and applicable additional criteria before being marked as complete.
-This ensures that all features are thoroughly vetted, tested, and documented, resulting in a robust, reliable, and user-friendly AI chatbot.